WORK

 CLIENT CONTEXT

-Following an initial consulting engagement, Public Health Institute brought me on as staff to lead MEL across a growing portfolio of global health workforce programs — placing hundreds of fellows, interns, and specialists across federal health agencies and international postings.
-Programs operated across institutional partners including the Aspen Institute, Johns Hopkins University, and the University of San Francisco.
-The organization needed rigorous MEL systems that could operate across multiple programs and partners simultaneously — and give funders and leadership actionable data, not just compliance reporting.
+Following an initial consulting engagement, the Public Health Institute brought me on as staff to lead MEL across a growing portfolio of global health workforce programs — placing hundreds of fellows, interns, and specialists across federal health agencies and international postings.
+Programs operated across institutional partners including the Aspen Institute, Johns Hopkins University, Medtronic Foundation, and the University of San Francisco.
+The organization needed rigorous MEL systems that could operate across multiple programs and partners simultaneously — and give funders and leadership actionable data and rigorous, reliable reporting.

 APPROACH

-— Developed PMEPs and MEL plans from scratch for multiple programs, defining indicators, data collection methodology, and reporting frameworks aligned with funder requirements
+— Developed PMEPs and MEL plans for multiple programs, defining indicators, data collection methodology, and reporting frameworks aligned with funder requirements

 — Designed surveys and qualitative data collection tools tailored to each program's context and learning questions